 \section{Introduction}

-Throughout, let $R$ be a commutative Noetherian ring with identity.
-The theory of primary decompositions of ideals is ubiquitous to commutative algebra and its applications.
-The foundational result is every ideal $I \subseteq R$ admits a (minimal) primary decomposition.
-Unlike the unique factorization of elements in unique factorization domains, primary decompositions of an ideal are not unique at embedded components—only at minimal components.
+Throughout this article $R$ is a commutative Noetherian ring with identity.
+The theory of primary decompositions is foundational to commutative algebra and neighboring disciplines.
+Emmy Noether's unifying result is every ideal $I \subseteq R$ admits a (minimal) primary decomposition.
+Unlike the unique factorization of elements in unique factorization domains, primary decompositions of an ideal are not unique at embedded components, only at minimal components.
 If $\fp \subseteq R$ is a prime ideal and $n \in \mathbb{N}$, then the $n$th symbolic power $\fp^{(n)} := \fp^n R_\fp \cap R$ is the minimal component of $\fp^n$ appearing in every choice of a primary decomposition of $\fp^n$.
-The containment problem for the prime $\fp$ is the problem of understanding when $\fp^{(t)} \subseteq \fp^s$, i.e., when the unique minimal component of $\fp^t$ is contained in all possible choices of primary components of $\fp^s$.
+The containment problem for the prime $\fp$ is the problem of establishing ideal containments $\fp^{(t)} \subseteq \fp^s$, i.e., understanding when the unique minimal component of $\fp^t$ is contained in all possible choices of primary components of $\fp^s$.

 The containment problem partially originates from Hartshorne’s investigations into a non-local analogue of local duality.
 In \cite{hartshorneAffineDuality}, Hartshorne posed the question of when the topologies defined by the symbolic and ordinary powers of a prime $\fp \in \Spec(R)$ are \emph{equivalent}; that is, for every $s\in\NN$ there exists $t \in \mathbb{N}$ such that $\fp^{(t)} \subseteq \fp^s$.
 Criteria for the equivalence of the adic and symbolic topologies of a prime ideal have been established in \cite{McAdam, Schenzel, McAdamRatliffSymbolic}.
 Notably, if $R$ is an excellent normal domain and $\fp \subseteq R$ a prime ideal, then the symbolic and adic topologies of $\fp$ are necessarily equivalent.